 Vacuum Jacketed Insulation

-Vacuum jacketed cryogenic insulation is just like steam jacket piping where there are 02 concentric parallel pipes run together.
+Vacuum jacketed cryogenic insulation is just like steam jacket piping where there are 02 concentric parallel pipes running together.
 The inner pipe is called the core while the outer pipe is called the jacket.
 The Vacuum jacketed insulation is the most effective cryogenic piping method for insulation in terms of safety, reliability, and durability of cryogenic fluid transfer.

-A well-designed vacuum jacketed insulation for a cryogenic piping system includes the following accessories to control the flow of fluid, efficient connection, and to maintain the vacuum space.
+A well-designed vacuum jacketed insulation for a cryogenic piping system includes the following accessories to control the flow of fluid, efficient connection, and maintain the vacuum space.